Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: The Nesterov's accelerated method

 As a consequence, we have that

 which implies that

 This completes the proof. \end{proof}

 We emphasize that the positive definiteness of $Q$ is necessary in our analysis since it ensures the existence of the positive constant $R$ which serves as an upper bound for the diameter of the level set $\mathcal{L}(x^0):=\{x\in \R^n\;:\; f(x)\leq f(x^0)\}$.
-In practice, we observe that Algorithm \ref{alg-apg-re} still works efficiently for linear systems with $Q\in \S_+^n$.
-Moreover, the convergence rate given by Theorem \ref{thm-convergence-re} introduces a $\log_2^2(t)$ term which is worse than the one given by Theorem \ref{thm-convergence}.
+In practice, we observe that Algorithm \ref{alg-apg-re} still works efficiently for linear systems with $Q\in \S_+^n$. {We should emphasize that the condition $\inprod{Qy^t - b}{x^t - x^{t-1}} \geq 0$ is not used in the convergence analysis.
+Instead, it is monitored in the algorithm as a heuristic to decide when to restart the extrapolation, which we found to improve practical efficiency.
+In contrast, the key to our convergence proof is the ability to avoid frequent restarts, which is ensured by enforcing the condition $t > K_{\rm} + K_\ell$.} Moreover, the convergence rate given by Theorem \ref{thm-convergence-re} introduces a $\log_2^2(t)$ term which is worse than the one given by Theorem \ref{thm-convergence}.
 Although Algorithm \ref{alg-apg-re} has a poorer worst-case convergence rate than that of Algorithm \ref{alg-apg}, it has better practical numerical performance empirically.
-It remains an open problem whether the restarting scheme admits better theoretical convergence properties.
+It remains an open problem whether the restarting scheme admits better theoretical convergence properties. {Moreover, for a given problem, determining the optimal timing for restarting remains an open question that warrants further investigation.
+More advanced analytical tools and fully exploring the problem structure are required to bridge these gaps, which we leave as a direction for future research}.